Best moisturizers for oily skin editorial flat lay — matte gel bottle on white marble

 Should oily skin use moisturizer?

-Yes -- oily skin still needs moisturizer.
-Skipping it often makes oil production worse because skin compensates for dehydration by producing more sebum.
-The goal is a lightweight, non-comedogenic formula with humectants (hyaluronic acid, glycerin) rather than oils or heavy occlusives.
+Yes -- oily skin can still benefit from moisturizer.
+The goal is a lightweight, non-comedogenic formula with humectants such as hyaluronic acid or glycerin rather than a heavy or greasy finish.

 What ingredients should oily skin avoid in moisturizers?